Swollen Lymph Nodes and HIV: What to Know

 No. Testing decisions are best based on your exposure risk and timing, not on whether you feel ill.
 If you have had a potential exposure, you can plan tests using established window periods even if you feel completely normal.

-If you are within a short time window after a higher risk exposure, you may also want to read PEP vs PrEP so you know what options exist and what is time sensitive.
+If you are within a short time window after a higher-risk exposure, you may also want to read PEP vs PrEP so you know what options exist and what is time-sensitive.

 Will a personalised risk report help more than reading about symptoms?

 Many people find that focusing on numbers and timelines is calmer and more productive than searching lists of symptoms.
-A personalised report uses your specific acts, protection, and country level data to produce a probability and a clear testing plan, while symptom lists can lead to endless what if thinking.
+A personalised report uses your specific acts, protection, and country-level data to produce a probability and a clear testing plan, while symptom lists can lead to endless what-if thinking.

 If you want the bigger picture on how risk is calculated, our article on HIV risk calculators explains the logic in plain language.

-Get My Private Assessment
+Get My Risk Estimate